nushell/nushell.github.io/book/commands/math_avg.md

 ## Examples

-Get the average of a list of numbers
+Compute the average of a list of numbers
 ```shell
 > [-50 100.0 25] | math avg
 ```